 In 2005 Phil Hall left Trinity Mirror to set up his own PR agency.
 Starting with a clean sheet, he now employs more than 25 staff.
 Phil's unique brand of PR, based on delivery and results, attracts celebrities and blue chip brand clients alike, from Gordon Ramsay to Victor Chandler to Innocent Smoothies, the list of clients is impressive... and he has the enviable reputation for having one of the best contact books in British journalism.

-Phil Hall is a popular and highly in-demand after dinner speaker and conference speaker and is able to talk on all aspects of the media and public relations.
+Phil Hall is a popular and highly in-demand business keynote speaker and is able to talk on all aspects of the media and public relations.

 Tags for Phil Hall